rust-lang/rust/doc/tutorial-borrowed-ptr.md

 two points, no matter where they were stored.
 For example, we might like to compute the distance between `on_the_stack` and `shared_box`, or between `shared_box` and `unique_box`.
 One option is to define a function that takes two arguments of type `Point`—that is, it takes the points by value.
-But we define it this way, calling the function will cause the points to be copied.
+But if we define it this way, calling the function will cause the points to be copied.
 For points, this is probably not so bad, but often copies are expensive.
 Worse, if the data type contains mutable fields, copying can change